mikes222/isolate_task_queue/README.md

 }
 ```

 Afterwards create a wrapper to use the class in an isolate.
-Note that we keep the signature of the methods same as the original class so it is easily interchangeable.
+Note that we keep the signature of the methods the same as the original class so it is easily interchangeable.

 ```dart
 @pragma('vm:entry-point')